How to evaluate the performance of a gaming PC?

 Processor (CPU): the brain of the PC

-The processor or CPU is the beating heart of your gaming PC.
-When you decide to buy a high-performance gaming PC , you need to focus on several essential aspects that can transform your gaming experience and choosing a powerful processor is essential.
+The processor, or CPU, is the beating heart of your gaming PC.
+When you decide to buy a high-performance gaming PC , you need to focus on several essential aspects that can transform your gaming experience, and choosing a powerful processor is essential.

-Choosing the Right CPU
+Choosing the right CPU

 Opt for processors with high clock speeds and a significant number of cores and threads.
 The latest Intel Core i9 and AMD Ryzen 9 are often the preferred choices, offering exceptional computing performance.
-But why is it so important?
+But why is this so important?

 Evaluate CPU performance

-reduce CPU usage by the NET Runtime Optimization Service
+Reduce CPU usage by the NET Runtime Optimization Service

 Optimize CPU performance